 The Deep End Review

-The Deep End is a loose remake of Max Ophüls's 1949 thriller The Reckless Moment, and is another example of an excellent film overlooked by a majority of the mainstream audience.
+is a loose remake of Max Ophüls's 1949 thriller The Reckless Moment, and is another example of an excellent film overlooked by a majority of the mainstream audience.
 The film's title vaguely pre-empts the viewer as to what type of story they are about to witness, a story in which the protagonists are in over their hard, struggling to breathe for air amidst the encapsulating water.
 The film uses water as a secondary visual device to constantly remind the audience that the situations presented on screen are far from the norm.

 In terms of plot, The Deep End has an air of In The Bedroom about it.
 Tilda Swinton plays Margaret Hall, a mother of three whose oldest son Beau (Jonathan Tucker) has found himself mixed up in extravagant and dangerous company in the form of homosexual older-man Darby Reece (Josh Lucas).
 After an argument one night at Beau's house, Darby and Beau fight, and Margaret finds Darby dead the next morning.
 Doing everything she can to hide the body, Margaret becomes dragged into a blackmail case when a mysterious man named Alek (Goran Visnjic) arrives on the scene, and claims to know more about Darby and Beau's relationship than Margaret.